ChristophSchueren/Notes_ofQOwn/Angular2/model binding two way with subcomponent.md

 I recommend communicating via **bound objects**.
 Maybe you have a details object on some customer object somewhere that you can bind to the detail component.

+I have a master detail scenario here that might illustrate the concept: syntaxsuccess.com/viewarticle/recursive-treeview-in-angular-2.0 It's a treeview where a tree node can be a master for multiple child nodes.
+Different components, but a related concept from what I can tell. – TGH Nov 28 '15 at 2:02